Heavy Metals, Chocolate & Cacao: Weighing in on the Media Frenzy

 Life is too short.

-We hope that this article has demonstrated just how complex, inconsistent, and politicised some of these food standards are, and how it is absolutely not black and white.
+We hope this article has shown just how complex, inconsistent, and often politicised food standards can be, and that these issues are rarely black and white.

 “Eat food.
 Not too much.
 Mostly plants.”

-Amen to that.
-If you’ve gotten all the way to the end of this article - thank you for your time and care.
-If you have any question or comments, please hit us up at hello@somacacao.com.au.
+If you’ve made it all the way to the end of this article, thank you for your time and care.
+And if you have any questions or comments, you’re always welcome to reach us at hello@somacacao.com.au.